Transmission electron microscopy: Optics

 The electron-optical system also includes deflectors and stigmators, usually made of small electromagnets.
-Unlike the lenses, the magnetic fields produced by the deflectors are oriented primarily to deflect the beam and not to focus it.
-The deflectors allow the position and angle of the beam at the sample position to be independently controlled (as is essential for STEM) and also ensure that the beams remain near the low-aberration centers of every lens in the lens stacks.
-The stigmators provide an auxiliary fine focusing, compensating for slight imperfections and aberrations that cause astigmatism—a lens having a different focal strength in different directions.
+The deflectors allow the position and angle of the beam at the sample position to be independently controlled and also ensure that the beams remain near the low-aberration centers of every lens in the lens stacks.
+The stigmators compensate for slight imperfections and aberrations that cause astigmatism—a lens having a different focal strength in different directions.

 Typically a TEM consists of three stages of lensing.
 The stages are the condenser lenses, the objective lenses, and the projector lenses.
 The condenser lenses are responsible for primary beam formation, while the objective lenses focus the beam that comes through the sample itself (in STEM scanning mode, there are also objective lenses above the sample to make the incident electron beam convergent).
 The projector lenses are used to expand the beam onto the phosphor screen or other imaging device, such as film.
 The magnification of the TEM is due to the ratio of the distances between the specimen and the objective lens' image plane.
-Additional stigmators allow for the correction of asymmetrical beam distortions, known as astigmatism.
-It is noted that TEM optical configurations differ significantly with implementation, with manufacturers using custom lens configurations, such as in spherical aberration corrected instruments, or TEMs using energy filtering to correct electron chromatic aberration.
+TEM optical configurations differ significantly with implementation, with manufacturers using custom lens configurations, such as in spherical aberration corrected instruments, or TEMs using energy filtering to correct electron chromatic aberration.